Skip to content

 Core Web Vitals

-• LCP (Largest Contentful Paint) - Under 2.5 seconds
+• LCP (Largest Contentful Paint) - Under 2.5 seconds.
+Measures how long the main visible content takes to render.

 Optimization Strategies